 JOHN: The Spiritual Gospel

 - The Uniqueness of the Gospel of John

 - John 10: Jesus the Good Shepherd

-Archpriest Michael Dahulich, Dean of St. Tikhon’s Orthodox Theological Seminary in South Canaan, Pennsylvania and Associate Professor of New Testament and Ethics, has earned degrees from Christ the Saviour Seminary in Johnstown, Pa., St. Vincent College in Latrobe, Pa., and Duquesne University (M.A. and Ph.D. in Theology).
+Archpriest Michael Dahulich, Dean of St. Tikhon’s Orthodox Theological Seminary in South Canaan, PA and Associate Professor of New Testament and Ethics, has earned degrees from Christ the Savior Seminary in Johnstown, Pa., St. Vincent College in Latrobe, PA., and Duquesne University, Pittsburg, PA (M.A. and Ph.D. in Theology).
 Fr.
 Michael was ordained to the Holy Priesthood in 1973 and began teaching at St. Tikhon's in 1994.
 He is a member of the Orthodox Theological Society of America and represents the OCA at the advisory council meetings of the American Bible Society.

 The Inner Journey: Be Still and Know that I Am God